bulbul16/TheDesignPatterns/Src/TheDesignPatterns/Adapter/ReadMe.txt

 - Actually convert one interface of a class into another interface that clients expect.

-- Adapter can be classified in 2 ways i) Class adapter: Implement based on inheritence. and ii) Object adapter: Implement based on composition.
+- Adapter can be classified in 2 ways -
+	i) Class adapter: Implement based on inheritence and ii) Object adapter: Implement based on composition.

 Benifits: